Sophie-Williams/GameATron4000/docs/trial2.md

-# Trial II: Add text translation to the bot
+# Trial 2: Add text translation to the bot

 In this lab you'll learn how to use the emulator to test a bot.
 You will also learn how you can connect the Azure Bot Service to a bot running on your local machine to allow for debugging.